In order to serve you better, please select your Dominion Energy location services.

 Hanover (county residents only) WQGT 1700 AM |

 The 10-mile area around the North Anna Power Station is divided into 25 zones, called Protective Action Zones (PAZ).
-Knowing your PAZ will let you know if your zone is affected by the emergency and what action(s) to take.
-For example, people in some zones may be instructed to shelter-in-place or evacuate, while people in other zones may not be affected at all.
+Knowing your PAZ will let you know if your zone is affected by the emergency and what action(s) to take to keep you safe.

-If your PAZ is instructed to evacuate, listen closely to emergency officials on instruction to report to your assigned Evacuation Assembly Center (EAC).
-EACs offer contamination monitoring, and if recommended, potassium iodide (KI) as a supplemental protective action.
+If your PAZ is instructed to evacuate, listen for instructions to report to your assigned Evacuation Assembly Center (EAC).
+EACs offer contamination monitoring, and if recommended, potassium iodide (KI).
 Learn more about Potassium Iodide (KI) below.

-Protective recommendations for livestock and agricultural products will be issued by appropriate state and local officials.
-Other preparedness actions to protect livestock and agriculture include:
+Nuclear plant emergencies may impact livestock, food, and agricultural products.
+Protective actions for livestock and agricultural products will be issued by appropriate state and local officials.
+These actions may include:

-For more information about disaster planning for livestock and agriculture, contact your local cooperative extension agent or emergency management office.
-You may also want to download the U.S Department of Agriculture’s (USDA) Livestock Preparedness Fact Sheet for additional guidance on protecting livestock in emergencies.
+For more information about disaster planning for livestock and agriculture, contact your local cooperative extension agent or emergency management office and download the U.S Department of Agriculture’s (USDA) Livestock Preparedness Fact Sheet.

 For additional emergency preparedness and response information specific to your area, visit your local emergency management/public safety agency website, or contact your locality directly.